-- jfm-ujis.lua A standard JFM in LuaTeX-ja.
-This JFM is based on upnmlminr-h.tfm, a metric for UTF/OTF package that is used in upTeX.
-When you use the luatexja-otf package, you should use this JFM. - jfm-jis.lua A counterpart for jis.tfm, "JIS font metric" which is widely used in pTEX.
-A major difference between jfm-ujis.lua and this jfm-jis.lua is that most characters under jfm-ujis.lua are square-shaped, while that under jfm-jis.lua are horizontal rectangles. - jfm-min.lua A counterpart for min10.tfm, which is one of the default Japanese font metric shipped with pTeX.
-There are notable difference between this JFM and other 2 JFMs, as shown in Table 6.
+jfm-jis.lua A counterpart for jis.tfm, "JIS font metric" which is widely used in pTeX.
+A major difference between jfm-ujis.lua and this jfm-jis.lua is that most characters under jfm-ujis.lua are square-shaped, while that under jfm-jis.lua are horizontal rectangles.

+jfm-min.lua A counterpart for min10.tfm, which is one of the default Japanese font metric shipped with pTeX.

+The difference among these three JFMs is shown in Table 6.